English

 Voice Assistant

-AI Pyramid is deployed with OpenClaw
+AI Pyramid Deployment of OpenClaw

 1. Introduction

-2. OpenClaw Image Flashing
+2. OpenClaw Image Burning

-Firmware version Download link
+Firmware Version Download Link

 AI_Pyramid_openclaw_emmc_ubuntu_rootfs_desktop_V3.6.4 Download